jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ..\PowerSploit\Privesc\
 ```

 2. <u>Starts a new PowerShell session with the execution policy set to "bypass"</u>: Normally, PowerShell enforces an execution policy to prevent untrusted scripts from running (like "Restricted" or "RemoteSigned").
-The `-ep bypass` flag tells PowerShell to ignore those restrictions just for this session, allowing any script to run freely.
+Setting the execution policy `-ep`  to bypass tells PowerShell to ignore those restrictions just for this session, allowing any script to run freely.
 ```
 powershell -ep bypass
 ```